davidpwu/scalleycats2/README.md

 ## Details

 This is a members directory with some names, emails, and unique cat pictures.
 You can search for members by name.
 React functional components only.
 Created with React.js by David Wu.
+Check out https://scullycoop.org/scalleycats/ for a better version.

 ## Try